Welcome to Skill Capped’s Restoration Shaman PvP Guide for The War Within 11.1

 More specifically, Totemic Surge, Totemic Focus, and Nature’s Guardian all require one talent point instead of two without any change to their effects.
 Also, our choice node with Gust of Wind and Spirit Walk is now positioned at the beginning of our Shaman tree without having to sacrifice a lot of talent points to get it.

-There are some new talents we receive that change up our playstyle quite a bit, such as Stone Bulwark Totem, providing us with another defensive totem that we can place down for some nice absorb action, Reactive Warding which makes us more likely to refresh our Earth Shield stacks before they fall off to apply some extra healing, and Spiritwalker’s Tidal Totem to supply us with 3 instant cast Healing Surges that cost half their normal amount after pressing Mana Tide Totem.
+There are some new talents we receive that change up our playstyle quite a bit, such as Stone Bulwark Totem, providing us with another defensive totem that we can place down for some nice absorb action on ourselves, Therazane’s Resilience which requires us to reapply Earth Shield only when we need to swap it on another ally or when it gets purged, and lastly Spiritwalker’s Tidal Totem to supply us with 3 instant cast Healing Surges that cost half their normal amount after pressing Mana Tide Totem.

 Not to mention, we also get our hands on some nice damage reduction effects, mainly with Elemental Resistance reducing Fire, Frost, and Nature damage on targets affected by Healing Stream Totem, and Spirit Link Totem applying a 10% damage reduction to all friendly targets within its radius.
 Not to mention, we also receive Spouting Spirits to further reduce our damage taken by 5% when affected by Spirit Link Totem, while also healing friendly players around it for a hefty amount a second after it gets dropped.